IEEE-UCSD-Webmaster/ieeeucsd.org-old/README.md

 ## Deployment

-Github Actions have been set to trigger on each push and pull request on the `main` branch.
+Github Actions have been set to trigger on each push onto the `main` branch.
 The website will be built as static pages to the `page` branch where it will be deployed onto [ieeeucsd.edu](https://ieeeucsd.edu).

 ## Contributing